The ngtcp2 programmers’ guide

 tables by Destination Connection ID (refer to the next section to know

-how to associate Connection ID to a ngtcp2_conn
+how to associate Connection ID to a ngtcp2_conn).
+If it

 belongs to an existing connection, pass the UDP datagram to